jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

-The list above also describes the precedence if the same configuration key is used in more than one resource: Global configurations can be overridden by IngressClass configurations, that can be overriden by Ingress resource configurations and so on.
+The list above also describes the precedence if the same configuration key is used in more than one resource: Global configurations can be overridden by IngressClass configurations, that can be overridden by Ingress resource configurations and so on.
-This hierarchy creates a flexible model, where commonly used configurations can be made in a higher level and overriden by local changes.
+This hierarchy creates a flexible model, where commonly used configurations can be made in a higher level and overridden by local changes.

 The following sections describe in a few more details how HAProxy Ingress classifies an Ingress to be part of the final configuration, and how it reads the configuration